 • Working in batches, coat the chicken in one of the flour mixtures, shake off excess flour, dip into the egg mixture, drain off excess egg, then coat in the second flour mixture.

 • When the oil is hot, add each piece of chicken to the pot.
-Once the chicken is golden and crispy, transfer it to a wire rack over a baking sheet lined with paper towels.
+Once the fried chicken is golden and crispy, transfer it to a wire rack over a baking sheet lined with paper towels.

 Girl Carnivore EXPERT RECIPE TIPS

-Use boneless and skinless thighs
+Use boneless and skinless thighs.

 Keep the waffles warm while you cook.

-• To keep cooked waffles warm, preheat the oven to 200ºF and keep them warm while you make the others.
+• To keep cooked waffles warm, preheat the oven to 200 degrees F and keep them warm while you make the others.

 • Leave space in the pot of oil.